thereisnotime/xxMake/terraform/README.md

 Place it in your Terraform project folder next to your main.tf or add a template that references it from the root of your repository in case you have multiple projects.

+### Infracost

+If you want to use infracost, make sure to have the $HOME/.config/infracost/credentials.yml file with the API key inside.

 ## Installation

 Just place the file in your project: